 The official blog of the Lung Institute.

 While exercising when you have a chronic lung disease like pulmonary fibrosis, COPD, emphysema or chronic bronchitis may be challenging, gentle exercise can improve your lung function, increase your exercise tolerance and better your overall quality of life.
-Whether you’re a Tampa local or you’re in town for stem cell treatment at the Lung Institute, we’ve compiled the best Tampa walking trails to help you enjoy the Florida sunshine with gentle exercise.
+Whether you’re a Tampa local or you’re in town for cellular therapy at the Lung Institute, we’ve compiled the best Tampa walking trails to help you enjoy the Florida sunshine with gentle exercise.

 What are the best Tampa walking trails?